 The County has not been subject to any local events of terrorism.
-However, a cyberat-tack could effect local governments, health care systems, and/or law enforcement at any time.
+However, a cyberattack could affect local governments, health care systems, and/or law enforcement at any time.
 Predicting when an event may occur is difficult, as there is rarely any notice prior to any event happening.